-Icon Function 3 The green check mark on this icon indicates that Mouse DynaSync is available and is enabled .
+Icon Function 3 This icon indicates that Mouse DynaSync is available and is enabled .
 This is the default setting when Mouse DynaSync is available.
-(See the Note, above.) 医 The red X on this icon indicates that Mouse DynaSync is available but is not enabled .
+K The $\emph{I}$ over this icon indicates that Mouse DynaSync is available but is not enabled .

 When Mouse DynaSync is available, clicking the icon toggles its status between enabled and /disabled.
-If you choose to disable Mouse DynaSync mode, you must use the manual syncing procedures described in the next section.
+If you choose to disable Mouse DynaSync mode, you must use the manual synching procedures described in the next section.